Spanberger and Vega go head-to-head on Election Day

 Abigail Spanberger

-CSE: Ms. Spanberger’s run this year has been different due to the redrawing of her district which has included other counties such as Stafford, Fredericksburg, Spotsylvania, etc. How has she adjusted to the new settings?
+Your run this year has been different due to the redrawing of your district which has included other counties such as Stafford, Fredericksburg, Spotsylvania and more.
+How have you adjusted to the new settings?

 People are also reading…